RoryNesbitt/MusicTherapy/README.md

 ```
 git clone https://github.com/RoryNesbitt/MusicTherapy.git
 ```
+The source code is located in the Music Therapy App directory, and the tensorFlow.ipynb file contains the code for the neural netowork.
 Then music has to be added to the assets folder.
 The direcotry structure should be assets/music/\<mood number\>/\<music type\>/mp3 file
 This will also display the name of the MP3 file though to correctly display the detiails it should be named \<track name\>.\<artist\>.mp3
 As as example here is the directory structure I use: